polemon/fss/README.md

 A GUI might be nice, too.

 ## Things that don't make sense
-The program understands `--super`, `--win`, `--command` to set the left keycode for the respective mod keys, but only `--rightsuper` to set the right mod key.
+The program understands `--super`, `--win`, `--command` to set the left keycode for the respective *left* mod keys, but only `--rightsuper` to set the *right* mod key, for example.
+This applies to all the mod key selectors.

 There are two reasons for that:
  1. I don't know these keys are dealt with on OSX, so I can't just assume `--rightoption` or something.